 My email inbox regularly fills with questions about how to reach a certain level of monthly retirement income.
 The notes typically come from retired or nearly-retired individuals who realize their retirement savings at the financial advisor-recommended 4% annual withdrawal rate will not produce the amount of income wanted or needed.
 I want to share one way to generate significantly more than 4% cash income from your retirement savings.

 For our example today, let’s assume you have, over the years, acquired a significant number of Apple, Inc. (AAPL) shares.
 Many investors have done very well with AAPL.
 The company’s future looks bright, and you don’t want to sell your shares.
-However, the less-than-1% annual dividend yield from Apple doesn’t go very far toward paying the bills.
+However, Apple’s less-than-1% annual dividend yield doesn’t go very far toward paying the bills.

 To derive more income from your AAPL shares, you can sell call options backed by those shares.
 The strategy is called covered call trading.
 Let me illustrate: